Demianight/foodgram-project-react/README.md

 - To access admin panel go on http://localhost/admin/ fill in admin username and password.
 And you are able to do admin stuff :)

-- To stop the containers, to stop your project do step 3 and run ```sudo docker-compose stop```
+- To stop your project do step 3 and run ```sudo docker-compose stop```

-Default admin credentials:
+- Default admin credentials:
-username: demian
+- username: demian
-password: demian
+- password: demian
-email: kdemian@yandex.ru
+- email: kdemian@yandex.ru

 ## Review stuff